 So, next time you come across a raw dessert recipe don’t feel intimidated!
 You’ll only need a food processor and a few trips to your fridge or pantry.
 They are an excellent alternative for healthy cold snacks and can also serve as amazing, crowd-pleasing desserts for your dinner parties.

-If you find it easier to watch the step by step, we leave you with the recipe video!
+If you find it easier to watch step-by-step, we leave you with this recipe video!

 Recipes are extracted from Deliciously Ella The Plant-Based Cookbook by Ella Mills, published by Hodder & Stoughton.
 Photographs by Nassima Rothacker © Hodder & Stoughton.